logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 **‣** No minimum amount is required to open an account
 **‣** No minimum amount is required to open an account

+• No minimum amount is required to open an account

 ### Pick #2: TD Direct Investing

 ### Pick #3: Questrade